freqtrade/freqtrade/docs/index.md

 ## Introduction

-Freqtrade is a crypto-currency algorithmic trading software developed in python (3.8+) and supported on Windows, macOS and Linux.
+Freqtrade is a free and open source crypto trading bot written in Python.
+It is designed to support all major exchanges and be controlled via Telegram or webUI.
+It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.

 !!!
 Danger "DISCLAIMER"
     This software is for educational purposes only.
 Do not risk money which you are afraid to lose.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.